-An age-old rivalry exists in England, dividing its inhabitants into two camps: the Southerners and the Northerners.
+An age-old rivalry exists in England, dividing its inhabitants into the Southerners and the Northerners.

 Being a Southerner myself, I headed to university in the North with a feeling of trepidation and excitement.
 But I loved it.

-Yorkshire is one of England's most beautiful counties, and a road trip around its countryside, seaside towns and cities is a great way to take it all in.
+Yorkshire is one of England's most beautiful counties, and a road trip around its countryside, seaside towns, and cities is a great way to take it all in.

 You can walk around its ancient walls, admire the Minster's stained glass, and drop into the Evil Eye bar for one of the best cocktails around.

-The city's Jorvik Centre has been set up on the site where archaeologists found evidence of Viking houses and workshops.
+The city's Jorvik Centre has been set up where archaeologists found evidence of Viking houses and workshops.

 My friend and I turned out to be the only adults on it at the time, but I think we were still the most excited.

 Scarborough is a quintessentially British holiday resort, and its beaches have some of the cleanest water in Europe.

 North York Moors

-The area is a national park and also a great place for walking and cycling – there are over 1,400 miles of paths to choose from, and you can stay in one of the picturesque local villages or towns.
+The area is a national park and an excellent place for walking and cycling – there are over 1,400 miles of paths to choose from, and you can stay in one of the picturesque local villages or towns.

 Drive up the Moors from Scarborough towards Whitby, and take a few detours on the way to enjoy the scenery.

 I remember visiting on a particularly wet and windy autumn day and being practically blown around the ancient abbey, whose ruins stand on top of a hill and loom over the rest of the town.

-If the weather's on your side take it out to watch the sunset over the horizon, which is excellent competition for any sunset in the South.
+If the weather's on your side, take it out to watch the sunset over the horizon, which is excellent competition for any sunset in the South.